dpirek/vanilla-js-spa/README.md

 # Vanilla JavaScript Single Page Application Starter Template

 A simple starter template for building single page applications (SPAs) using vanilla JavaScript, HTML, and CSS.
 It features Vanilla Web Components, a basic routing system, and a mock backend server.
 There are no build tools or frameworks involved.
 There are no dependencies, just plain JavaScript.
+Bonus: it works great with AI code assistants, because there is no framework magic, and everything is plain and simple JavaScript.